elementor/elementor/readme.txt

 == Changelog ==

+= 1.9.4 - 2018-02-14 =
+* Fix: Added reset for background video when the parent has set `text-align: center;`
+* Fix: Print global and post CSS files after all 3rd party plugins styles
+* Fix: Avoid setting editor changed-flag on auto-saving
+* Fix: Stretch section fallback to body when selector not found or the container doesn't exist

 = 1.9.4 - 2018-02-07 =
 * Tweak: Added draft posts to Elementor dashboard widget ([#3379](https://github.com/pojome/elementor/issues/3379))
 * Tweak: Removed CodeMirror script for WP Custom HTML widget to improve performance